awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

 + 12\.2\.0\.1: All versions, all editions including Standard Edition Two
 + 12\.1\.0\.2: Version 2 and later, all editions including Standard Edition Two

-Clients must use the cipher suite that is FIPS compliant\.
+Clients must use the cipher suite that is FIPS\-compliant\.
 When establishing a connection, the client and Oracle DB instance negotiate which cipher suite to use when transmitting messages back and forth\.
-The following table shows the FIPS compliant SSL cipher suites for each TLS version\.
+The following table shows the FIPS\-compliant SSL cipher suites for each TLS version\.

 ****